nacx/kahuna/README.md

 Running
 -------

-You can run the command line using the **kahuna.sh** script.
+You can run now the command line as follows.
 If you run it without parameters, it will print the help with all the available options:

     $ kahuna